Cutoff for random walk on random graphs with a community structure: Introduction

 In words, $Q$ is the transition matrix of a random walk on the graph obtained from $G_n$ by gluing together all vertices from the same community into a single vertex and keeping all edges.

 For the $m$-communities model we make the following assumptions:

+We note that the 2-communities model cannot be obtained from the $m$-communities one by taking $m=2$.
+The main difference between the two models is that in the 2-communities model we choose at random which vertices will have edges to the other community.
+For the 2-communities model the internal degree of every vertex can be smaller than $3$.

-We recall that the Cheeger constant of a transition matrix $P$ with invariant distribution $\pi$ is defined to be Since we assume that $Q$ is an irreducible matrix, it follows that it has a unique invariant distribution that we denote by $\pi_Q$.
+We recall that the Cheeger constant of a transition matrix $P$ with invariant distribution $\pi$ is defined to be Since we assume that $Q$ is an irreducible matrix and it can be viewed as a random walk on a graph, it follows that it is reversible and it has a unique invariant distribution that we denote by $\pi_Q$.
+For every $i\in \{1,\ldots,m\}$ we have using the assumptions above

 We can now state our main result for the $m$-communities random graph model.

 \begin{theorem} Let $G_k=(V_k,E_k)$ be a sequence of the $m$-communities random graphs on $n_k$ vertices, with $n_k\to \infty$ as $k\to \infty$, which satisfies the assumptions \eqref{eq:mComStruct}-\eqref{eq:mSparse}.
 Let $t_{\mathrm{mix}}\left(G_k, \varepsilon\right)$ be the $\varepsilon$-mixing time of the simple random walk on $G_k$ and let $\alpha_k$ be the Cheeger constant of the Markov chain~$Q$ corresponding to the graph $G_k.$ For $\alpha_k\gg \frac{1}{\log |V_k|}$ we have that with high probability the simple random walk on $G_k$ exhibits cutoff and $t_{\mathrm{mix}}\left(G_k,\frac{1}{4}\right)\asymp \log|V_k|.$